marklogic/marklogic-docker/README.md

 When you complete these steps, you will have multiple containers; one on each VM and all connected to each other on the 'ml-cluster-network' network.
 All the containers will be part of same cluster.

-# Upgrading from Dcoker Release 10.0-1 or later
+# Upgrading to a latest MarkLogic Docker Release

-To upgrade MarkLogic Docker from release 10.0-1 to the current release, perform following steps:
+To upgrade MarkLogic Docker from release 10.0-1 to the latest release, perform following steps:

 1. Stop MarkLogic Docker container
 Use following command to stop the container: